Skip to content

 The Trade-Off

 Services income trades time for money — which limits scalability.
 You can only coach so many people or manage so many accounts.
-The advantage is immediate income that requires no audience to start.
-Many creators use services income to fund development of more scalable streams like digital products and subscription content.
+The advantage is immediate income that requires no existing audience to start.
+Many creators use services income to fund development of more scalable streams like digital products and subscriptions.
 Then they phase services out as passive income grows.

 Income Stream #7: Merchandise and Physical Products

-And when you’ve built a loyal audience with genuine community connection, branded merchandise becomes a revenue stream that also deepens that connection.
-T-shirts, hoodies, mugs, and accessories with your branding create walking ambassadors for your brand while generating income.
+When you’ve built a loyal audience with genuine community connection, branded merchandise becomes a revenue stream that also deepens that connection.
+Your subscribers become walking advocates for your brand.

 Low-Risk Options